anton-bot/Full-Emoji-List/README.md

 ## Usage and questions

 MIT licensed; use for any purpose.
 For questions or comments please open an issue in this repository.
 Glad if that file helps!

+Help is welcome to update the file with any new emojis that will be released.